Skip to content

 Roofing in Lubbock is a high-plains hail and wind market that punishes any roof system not specified for the climate.
 The metro sits on the southern edge of the Texas High Plains and inside the dense U.S. hail corridor — per the National Severe Storms Laboratory's hail climatology data, Lubbock and surrounding Hockley, Crosby, and Lubbock counties experience multiple significant-hail events per spring season.
 Add high-plains straight-line winds that routinely exceed 60 mph and intense sustained UV from the metro's elevation (3,200 feet) and dry climate, and you get a market where Class 4 impact-rated material plus Class H wind rating are both binding decisions.

-If your roof is past 12 years old or has been hit in any storm since 2023, get matched with vetted Lubbock roofers — most network pros offer a free inspection and written hail-damage report.
+If your roof is past 12 years old or has been hit in any storm since 2023, talk to Lubbock roofers in our network — most network pros offer a no-charge inspection and written hail-damage report.

 What's different about roofing in Lubbock